 Domestic violence occurs when a family member, household member, partner or ex-partner attempts to dominate or exploit another.
 Domestic violence often refers to violence between spouses, or spousal abuse but can also include cohabitants and non-married intimate partners.
-Domestic violence occurs in all cultures; people of all races, ethnicities, religions, sexes and classes can be perpetrators of domestic violence.
-Domestic violence is perpetrated by both men and women.
+Domestic violence occurs in all cultures; people of all races, ethnicities, religions, sexes, and classes can be perpetrators of domestic violence.
 Child abuse and elder abuse can also be considered domestic violence.

-Intimate partner violence is also referred to as dating violence, domestic violence, and relationship violence.
+Intimate partner violence is also referred to as dating violence.
 Intimate partner violence includes any act of violence or threatened act of violence against a person who is, or has been involved in, a sexual, dating, domestic, or other intimate relationship with that person.